 Tenants Queensland (TQ) is a specialist community legal service for residential renters.
 TQ also manages the Queensland Statewide Tenant Advice Referral Service (QSTARS).
 TQ receives funding from commonwealth and state governments.
 This project was funded by the LAQ Community Legal Education Collaboration fund.
-This fact sheet provides general information only and is not intended to provide legal advice. © Tenants Queensland 2017 The Renting Journey | Artwork and design by Donna Hensen
+This fact sheet provides general information only and is not intended to provide legal advice. © Tenants Queensland 2024